abissier/Generator-Employee-Roster/README.md

 ### Description
 ```
-This is a command line application that uses inquirer npm to present employee specific questions to the user.
+This is a command line application that uses inquirer npm to present employee specific
-Once the user has entered all employees on their team, the app willgenerate an HTML page that displays information
+questions to the user.
+Once the user has entered all employees on their team, the app
-about their team.
+will generate an HTML page that displays information about their team.
 ```
 ### Technologies Used
 Javascript, Node JS, Inquirer, Jest